lyz-code/clinv/README.md

 ## Generate

-`clinv generate` uses boto3 to update what is in your AWS inventory, right now it imports the following resources from all the regions:
+`clinv generate` uses boto3 to update what is in your AWS inventory, right now it is able to import the following resources from all the regions:

-* EC2 instances
+* EC2
+* RDS
+* Route53
+* S3
+* IAM users and groups

 ## List